modelscope/ReMe/README.md

 # Quick setup using Elastic's official script
 curl -fsSL https://elastic.co/start-local | sh
 ```
-Refer to [Vector Store Setup](./doc/vector_store_setup.md) for more details.
+📖 **Need Help?** Refer to [Vector Store Setup](./doc/vector_store_setup.md) for comprehensive deployment guidance.

 ## 📝 Your First ExperienceMaker Script
-Here, load_dotenv is used to load environment variables from the .env file, or you can manually export them to the environment.
+Here's how to get started!
+The `load_dotenv()` function loads environment variables from your `.env` file, or you can manually export them.
-`base_url` is the address of the ExperienceMaker service mentioned above, and workspace_id is the name of the current workspace for storing experiences.
+The `base_url` points to your ExperienceMaker service, and `workspace_id` serves as your experience storage namespace.
-Experiences in different workspace_ids are not shared or accessible across workspaces.
+Experiences in different workspaces remain completely isolated and cannot access each other.

-### Call Summarizer Examples
+### 📊 Call Summarizer Examples
 ```python
 import requests
 from dotenv import load_dotenv